afalahi/openid-connect-sample/README.md

 ## Running the sample

-Create a `.env` file in the root and add your environment configuration from your FR IDC tenant.
-You'll need to create a Web/Confidential client
+copy the `.env.sample` file, rename it to `.env` and add your environment configuration from your ForgeRock IDC tenant.

     CLIENT_ID=
     CLIENT_SECRET=